 4. Risk Assessment

-Risk assessment involves evaluating the likelihood and consequences of potential failure modes and identifying the most critical elements that require attention.
-This information is used to prioritize repairs or retrofits and develop maintenance plans to ensure the long-term safety and reliability of the structure.
+Risk assessment evaluates the likelihood and consequences of potential failure modes and pinpoints the most critical elements that require attention.
+Many professionals use dedicated risk assessment software to prioritize repairs, plan maintenance schedules, and develop mitigation strategies.

 Conclusion